mongodb/docs/source/reference/configuration-options.rst

    *Default:* None.

-   Specify a file location to hold the ":term:`PID`" or process ID of the :option:`mongod` process.
-Useful for tracking the :option:`mongod` process in combination with the :setting:`fork` setting.
+   Specify a file location to hold the ":term:`PID`" or process ID of the :program:`mongod` process.
+Useful for tracking the :program:`mongod` process in combination with the :setting:`fork` setting.

    If this option is not set, no PID file is created.